 Nowhere are we more exposed than in our sexual relationships—a sacred space in our personal lives where we can trust, connect and learn from others.
 This same kind of naked vulnerability is what’s needed to gain access to deeper awareness and more powerful solutions on the stage of global change.

 5. We confront our shadows.

 At the heart of many change efforts is a global future with sustainable returns of money and meaning.
 And, yet, there is a tension between those two ideas—as though the presence of money negates the power of meaning.

 When we learn to confront the beliefs that lurk in the shadows about money, we strengthen our ability to discover other hidden beliefs that hamper our ability to create change.
 As Jung says, “Most of the shadow is solid gold.”

-Laura Calandrella is a one-woman impact accelerator and coach for Gen Y women who want to live their life like they’re on a mission.
+Laura Elizabeth is a one-woman impact accelerator and coach for Gen Y women who want to live their life like they’re on a mission.
 She believes that real change happens at the intersection of strategy and soul (and is still discovering just how sex and money come into play).
-Find her at lauracalandrella.com.
-Follow @lcalandrella on Twitter or connect with her on Facebook.

 Editor: Ryan Pinkard / Brianna Bemel